 In 2009, Kevin Bernstein started his career as a volunteer firefighter on Long Island New York.
-He has served within the ranks of the fire service and is currently a member of the Extraction Team, Water Rescue Team and Training Committee.
+He has served within the ranks of the fire service and is currently a member of the Extrication Team, Water Rescue Team and Training Committee.
 In 2016, Kevin joined the FDNY as an EMT and was later promoted to Firefighter where he attended the FDNY Training Academy.
 Kevin comes from a strong family of law enforcement, is a NYS Peace Officer and has always been a supporter of Law Enforcement.
 In 2018, Kevin joined the LEO Weekend team as the Fundraising Coordinator and was quickly promoted to Director of Event Logistics.

 “LEO Weekend is more than a vacation or a get away for the families.
 It’s also a reminder that those who serve and their families are forever apart of a bigger family and have us as a support system.”

 Director of Multimedia

 Joseph Ryder is currently a New York City Police Officer and previously worked as a radio reporter with the NPR affiliate station WSHU and FOX News Radio and Headlines 24/7.
 Joseph has also worked as photojournalist and filmmaker.
 Along with working as a Police Officer, Joseph is a freelance photographer for the New York Mets.